Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/nonograms/README.md

 # Nonograms Colored (Puzzle Type #57)

+This is a dedicated solver for Nonograms Colored.
 Also known as Nonogrids, Numbergrids, Picross, Hanjie, Paint by Numbers, Griddlers, or Pic-a-Pix.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.nonograms.org/nonograms2)